CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 CloudM takes a snapshot of your destination using the Export Migration API which utilises storage containers.
 'Storage Account Name' and 'Storage Account Key' are required for both (Office 365 and Azure Hosted).

-Change Conditions: Choose the storage used, Office 365 or Azure Hosted.
+Change Conditions: Choose the storage used, Office 365 free storage account or Azure Hosted.

 ### Retry Count <a name="sretry"></a>
 {: .no_toc }